The Wire China: Coverage

 According to its website, The Wire China's news coverage focuses on:China largely from beyond its borders, so we are focused on looking at the country from a global perspective.
 How do China based businesses invest and operate outside of the country?
 How do multinationals operate inside China?
 Who are China's leading entrepreneurs and startups, and how have they succeeded or failed?
 How do cross border deals work?
 How do Americans, Europeans and others invest in China, and how do Chinese businesses invest overseas?
 When it comes to business, what happens at the intersection of China and the rest of the world?
 And is there a way to put today's dynamics in perspective with a historical piece, looking back at the origins of a conflict, or development?In 2020, when the Chinese government moved to take over billionaire Xiao Jianhua's assets, The Wire China first reported that Xiao Jianhua's Tomorrow Group put out a statement that was later censored.
 In the statement, the Tomorrow Group questioned the takeover decisions of the China Securities Regulatory Commission and the China Banking and Insurance Regulatory Commission, as well as the Chinese government's risk assessment.

 In September 2020, The Wire China interviewed Steve Bannon on his relationship with Chinese fugitive Miles Kwok.

 Orville Schell, the Arthur Ross Director of the Center on U.S.-China Relations at the Asia Society in New York wrote a long essay for the website titled "The Death of Engagement" which was praised by The New York Times opinion columnist Thomas Friedman.

 Its coverage on the practice of Chinese billionaires using trusts to hide their money in South Dakota was cited in a Hudson Institute report on kleptocracy and foreign corruption.

 The publication has published several pieces on semiconductors in the U.S.-China relationship.
 Willy Shih, a Professor of Management Practice at Harvard Business School, gave an interview to the publication about the United States falling behind in semiconductor technology.
 Similarly, it ran a piece on how Chinese regulatory approval complicated U.S. chip firm Nvidia's pending acquisition of Israeli chip firm Mellanox Technologies.

 On May 30, 2021, The Wire China published a detailed whistleblower report on securities fraud about CLSA and CEFC China Energy called "Broken Bonds".

+In April, 2023, The Wire China announced a new collaboration with Asia Society to launch the China Books Review, a major outlet of commentary on China-related publications.